-Jamaican Blue Mountain coffee blends have these qualities and so much more.
+JMB coffee blends have these qualities and so much more.
 Not only does the coffee have a smooth and well-blended taste, it is very easy on the senses and it goes down smooth.

 There is no indigestion or acid build up when people drink this coffee.
 The quality of the coffee blend is so good, that these problems are not even an issue.

 People who love Jamaican Blue drink it in its natural form.
 However, they do add condiments such as creamers, milk, sugar, and various spices.

 Each of these condiments helps to create a unique flavor of coffee for the Jamaican Blue Mountain blends.
 This is important to know, because there are many different strands of this coffee bean.